 When in doubt you have selected the right layer you can also temporarily hide the layer by unmarking the Visible checkbox at the right side of the tool window.

 BluffTitler show files only contain links to pictures.
-This means that if you edit the picture in a paint application, save it under the same name and reload the show the picture will be changed.
-You can reload the show by choosing CONTROL > Refresh, pressing <F5> or by restarting the application.
-But be careful with this method because any other show using the same picture will be changed as well.
+This means that if you edit the picture in a paint app, save it under the same name and reload the show, the picture will be changed.
+You can reload the show by choosing CONTROL > Refresh, pressing <F5> or by restarting BluffTitler and reloading the show.
+But be careful with this method because all other shows using the same picture will be changed as well.